 - Look outward, not inward. “… people are more likely to feel grateful when they put their focus on others, rather than getting caught up in their own inner narratives…” Effective communication considers the audience first, which is a great way to get out of the “me-me-me” mindset.

-This Thanksgiving season, slow down, notice, and find ways to experience gratitude and appreciation.
+This holiday season, slow down, notice, and find ways to experience gratitude and appreciation.
 Challenge yourself to daily practices that extend beyond an event, day, or month.
 What are you willing to do to challenge your level of gratitude?

 Leadership sometimes seems like the pinnacle of success.
 Experienced climbers know the trail isn’t always straight and sometimes there are false summits that slow down the trip.
 Instead of focused on the end, using a “Learn | Do | Master | Teach” approach sets professionals up for all types of experiences that build their leadership skills and insights.